rocket-pool/RPIPs/RPIPs/RPIP-44.md

 ## Specification

+This specification SHALL be implemented in Saturn 2.
 This specification extends the specification of megapools in [RPIP-43](RPIP-43.md) with a facility for removal of validators from the megapool to be done by parties other than the Node Operator.

 Funds (ETH) associated with a megapool SHALL be accounted in (at least) the following categories:
 - Received Funds (`received`): Funds provided that can be used towards validator deposits; sources include deposits from the Node Operator and ETH staked on behalf of the node ([RPIP-32](RPIP-32.md))